shadowbq/vxcage/README.md

 First thing first, extract VxCage to your selected location and open `api.conf` and configure the path to the local folder you want to use as a storage.

-This fork of VxCage requires PostgreSQL in order to take advantage of native json data types.
+This fork of VxCage *requires* PostgreSQL in order to take advantage of native json data types.

-To install PostgreSQL requirements
+To install PostgreSQL requirements:

 On Ubuntu/Debian systems ``apt-get install postgresql postgresql-contrib postgresql-server-dev-all libpq-dev``.

-PostgreSQL SQLAlchemy Bindings:

-    # ``pip install psycopg2``
+* [psycopg2](http://initd.org/psycopg/) PostgreSQL SQLAlchemy Bindings -- ``pip install psycopg2``

-You also need to configure the connection string for your database.
+You also need to configure the connection string for your database in `api.conf`.
 For example:

 PostgreSQL: